eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 to James' "native" scheduler.

 The configuration is divided into two parts: First, regular user can manage their accounts via the web.
-All those account are processed by one job that is executed repeatedly.
+All those account are processed by one job that is executed periodically.
 The admin user can edit the interval of this job, as well as starting or stopping it.
 The user can configure for each of his accounts, at which multiple of the run it should be processed.
 For example, on every run or on every second run etc.